plp13/Fa-x/README.md

 FontAwesome source file) and `font-awesome-xtn.css`.

 Make whatever changes you want to the two source files, and then type `make`.
-This will compile them into `fa-x.css` and `fa-x.min.css` (the second being a compressed version of the first).
+This will compile them into `fa-x.css` and `fa-x.min.css` (the file second being a compressed version of the first).

 You can now reference `fa-x.css` or `fa-x.min.css` in your HTML document's head section, and start playing with the widget set: